Contents: Replacement of elements ↧ Adsorber ↧ Blow-off valve ↧ Ventilation valve ↧ Fuel tank pressure sensor ↧

 7. The EVAP canister is attached to a bracket next to the fuel tank.

-8. Raise the vehicle and install vertical supports.
+8. Raise the vehicle and support it on vertical stands.

 9. If necessary, remove the fuel tank protective panel.